algolia/shipjs/README.md

 - Send a Slack message to notify the beginning of the release(If configured).
 - Run test, build and release it.
-- `git tag v1.0.1`
+- `git tag v1.0.1`.
-- Push them to git remote and notify at Slack.
+- Push them to git remote.
+- `hub release create -m <changelog> v1.0.1`
+- Notify at Slack.

 You can run `shipjs trigger --dry-run` just to see what will be executed without actual execution.